Nesegreven/MovieCharactersAPI/README.md

 ## Authors

-- Simen Bergh
+- [Your Name]

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details